cybergis/oauthenticator/examples/multi_oauth/README.md

 You may argue that just specifying the XXXXXXOAuthenticator class would be enough as it already references the other two classes in .login_handler and .callback_handler.

 Yes that is right and our implementation could have been coded in that way.
-But we chose to let users explicitly list all the 3 classes in configurations to make sure they are are all unique
+But we chose to let users explicitly list all the 3 classes in configurations to visually make sure they are all unique

 Also, you need to use this modified login.html template: